SolaceTraining/solace-workshop-scs/codelab.md

 2: Consumer Groups allow for a set of applications to participate in a "group" to consume messages.
 This option is commonly used to allow the ability for an application to scale horizontally (creating multiple instances of the same application) while only processing each event once.

-### Deploying the Tweet Board
+### Run the Tweet Board
-At this point we have created our "04-scs-sink-tweetboard" application and it needs to be deployed.
+At this point we have created our "04-scs-sink-tweetboard" application and it's ready for action!
-* **If using STS** deploy by right clicking on the project, choosing *Run As*, *Spring Boot App*
+* **If using STS** run by right clicking on the project, choosing *Run As*, *Spring Boot App*
  ![Run_Spring_Boot_App2](images/Run_Spring_Boot_App.png)

 * **If not using STS** open a cli and navigate to the *04-scs-sink-tweetboard* project and then run